Dynamic Facility Location under Cumulative Customer Demand: Computational Complexity

 The proof of Theorem \ref{thm:nphard-single} heavily relies on parameters $a_{ij}$ and rewards $r_{i}$ to obtain the NP-hardness results by assuming flexible customers and different rewards.
 Note, however, that some instances may have loyal customers or identical rewards, and the 1-\ourproblem{} may become theoretically tractable for these special cases.
 In this sense, we first investigate the 1-\ourproblem{} with identical rewards, and show that it remains NP-hard through a reduction from the Satisfiability Problem with exactly three variables per clause (3SAT), which is known to be strongly NP-hard \citep{karp1972reducibility, garey1979computers}.

 \begin{theorem} The decision version of the 1-\ourproblem{} with identical rewards remains NP-complete, and the 1-\ourproblem{} is strongly NP-hard. \end{theorem}

 Moreover, we can show that the 1-\ourproblem{} with identical rewards is approximable through a greedy algorithm that builds a location policy in reverse order.
-More specifically, the iteration linked to time period $t$ finds which locations to open at said time period, assuming that no locations have been installed from time period $1$ to $t-1$, and fix them in the solution.
-We refer to this algorithm as the Backward Greedy Heuristic, and present its pseudocode in Algorithm~\ref{alg:bcw-greedy}.
+More specifically, the iteration linked to time period $t$ finds which locations to open at said time period, assuming that no locations have been installed from time period $1$ to $t-1$, and fixes them in the solution.
+Note that this heuristic takes the cumulative demand behaviour into consideration, but neglects effects of location decisions for earlier time periods.
+We refer to this algorithm as the Backward Greedy Heuristic (BGH), and present its pseudocode in Algorithm~\ref{alg:bcw-greedy}.
 We highlight that solving the formulation at hand for each time period can be done by inspection for the 1-\ourproblem{}, so this algorithm runs in polynomial time.
+Note also that Algorithm~\ref{alg:bcw-greedy} is a heuristic for the \ourproblem{}.

 \begin{theorem} Algorithm~\ref{alg:bcw-greedy} is a 2-approximation algorithm for the 1-\ourproblem{} with identical rewards. \end{theorem}